swhh/pinterest-data-pipeline229/README.md

 ## File structure

-- user_posting_emulation Python file to fetch data from AWS RDS
+- user_posting_emulation Python file to fetch data from AWS RDS and stream the records to three Kafka topics via a REST proxy built with Confluent and the AWS API Gateway
 - requirements.txt detailing Python dependencies